-This work is by Bartolome Esteban Murillo, a Spanish Baroque painter who spent his entire career in Seville, Spain.
+Bartolome Esteban Murillo, a Spanish Baroque painter spent his entire career in Seville, Spain.
 Known for his religious paintings, peasant children, and lively street scenes, Murillo’s works were very popular, both in his life time and after.

 Churches were the largest patron of the arts during the 1600’s, and during the Counter Reformation the Catholic Church invested heavily in art.
 There was a need for works that communicated the reforms the church was making and to reinforce key doctrinal points.

 Imagination is a powerful tool of both art and religion.
 In Murillo’s works we see a master combine the two to give us a powerful painting of the Incarnation.
-There are 7 figures in this painting, 5 of which are highlighted by light.
+There are 7 figures in Murillo’s Adoration of the Shepherds, 5 of which are highlighted by light.

 The light illuminates Mary, and reveals a young woman, her red dress an allusion to Christ future suffering and death.
 She gazes at the child, unwrapping him for the shepherd’s to see.

-This makes the viewing the painting a personal and intimate moment, easily encouraging an attitude of worship and devotion in the viewer This is the purpose of this painting, to bring us to that place.
+This makes the viewing the painting a personal and intimate moment, easily encouraging an attitude of worship and devotion in the viewer that Murillo was hoping to accomplish.